kimberllyflorez/Kimberlly-Florez/README.md

 <p><img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="70" /></p>

 <p>
-    My name is Kimberlly Florez I am an environmental engineer by profession and six months ago I knew the world of mobile application development and it was love at first sight, since then I decided to become a developer Mobil, in my perspective I see programming as a way to help other people through the creation of mobile applications that meet people&rsquo;s everyday needs.
+    Environmental engineer by profession, (yes, you read right, Environmental engineer) but one year ago i knew the world of software developent and mobile application development.
+It was love at first time.
+So then, i decided to become a Mobile developer.
+    In my perspective i see programming as a way to help other people through the creation of solutions for the people&rsquo;s everyday needs.
 </p>
 <p>
-    I currently work with flutter&rsquo;s cross-platform framework using Provider, Bloc for state managment, Firebase, Shared Preferences, clean code and git.
+    I currently working with flutter cross-platform framework using Provider, Bloc for state managment, Firebase, Shared Preferences, clean code and git.
     Without a doubt the change has been challenging but nothing is easy and easy is not good.
 </p>